michael-hll/command-tube/README.md

         3. Using it from your terminal:
         (You need to change RUN_MODE from SRC to BIN in YAML config file)
         >>> tube -y tube.yaml -f
+        Note: In MacOS you need give the 'tube' exec right first.

 ## General Arguments & Tube Variables